diabpsx/plaque/README.md

-# Plaque
-Documenting improvements made in the PSX port of Diablo

-## Introduction
+# Introduction
-While the PlayStation port of Diablo suffered from obvious downsides, such as downscaling graphics by 40% and abysmal loading times, it did feature many improvements.
+While the PlayStation port of Diablo suffered from obvious downsides such as downscaling graphics by 40% and abysmal loading times, it did have many new features and changes.

-All known improvements are showcased here on a golden plaque dedicated to the PSX port.
+All known improvements are showcased here on a golden plaque dedicated to the port.

 ## Graphics
 The PSX port features 16-bit graphics that allowed for new colors and effects not possible on the PC--which was limited to 256 (8-bit colors).